 For a flavorful, superfood twist, add turmeric to your diet.
 This yellow-colored spice commonly used in Indian foods has recently come to the forefront as a major contender in the superfoods category.
 Turmeric has been used in India for ages because of its medicinal properties.
 The curcumin in turmeric is believed to be packed with antioxidants and has powerful anti-inflammatory qualities, according to the U.S. Department of Health and Human Services.
 It is beneficial for brain health, lowers your risk of heart disease, fights depression, and relieves arthritis.
 You can reap all the benefits of this super spice by stirring it into soups and sauces.
 You can even add it to your daily vitamin regimen now that it’s available in supplement form.

 Go for Goji Berries

 Goji berries have been used in Chinese medicine for years.
-They are from the nightshade family, so beware those with sensitivities.
-These delicious, nutritionally-rich berries are loaded with amino acids, protein, and beta-carotene.
+They are from the nightshade family, so beware of those with sensitivities.
+These delicious, nutritionally rich berries are loaded with amino acids, protein, and beta-carotene.
 They’re great for your skin, reduce cholesterol, and boost your immune system.
 Get your daily dose by steeping them in tea or adding a Tablespoon or two to a smoothie before blending.
 You can also easily add them to your daily diet by stirring them into yogurt or tossing them in your favorite salad.